South Yorkshire Joint Railway

-The South Yorkshire Joint Railway was a committee formed in 1903, between the Great Central Railway, the Great Northern Railway, the Lancashire and Yorkshire Railway, the Midland Railway and the North Eastern Railway to oversee the construction of a new railway in the Doncaster area of South Yorkshire, England.
+The South Yorkshire Joint Railway (SYJR) was a committee formed in 1903, between the Great Central Railway, the Great Northern Railway, the Lancashire and Yorkshire Railway, the Midland Railway and the North Eastern Railway to oversee the construction of a new railway in the Doncaster area of South Yorkshire, England.
 The five companies had equal rights over the line, each of the companies regularly working trains over it.

-Passenger trains on the line ended in 1929; freight work continued on the line, with eight collieries served at peak.
+The line's passenger service terminated in 1929, but freight service continued, with eight collieries supplied at its height.
 Most of the collieries closed by the 1990s; but the line remained important for coal transportation both north and southwards to the Aire and Trent Valley power stations.

 History

 Authorisation and operators

-Parliamentary permission to build the line was authorised with the passing of the South Yorkshire Joint Railway Act on 14 August 1903, and the formation of the South Yorkshire Joint Line Committee; formed from the railway companies: NER, L&YR, GNR, MR, and GCR.
-The South Yorkshire Joint Railway act incorporated an earlier scheme, the Shireoaks Laughton & Maltby Railway (Act passed 9 August 1901), a venture of the GCR and MR companies.
+Parliamentary permission to build the line was authorised with the passing of the South Yorkshire Joint Railway Act 1903 (3 Edw.
+7. c. ccliii) on 14 August 1903, and the formation of the South Yorkshire Joint Line Committee; formed from the railway companies: North Eastern Railway (NER), Lancashire and Yorkshire Railway (L&YR), Great Northern Railway (GNR), Midland Railway (MR), and Great Central Railway (GCR).

+The Shireoaks, Laughton and Maltby Railway Act 1901 (1 Edw.
+7. c. ccxxx), passed on 9 August 1901, incorporated an earlier scheme, the Shireoaks, Laughton and Maltby Railway, a venture of the GCR and MR companies; this was merged into the South Yorkshire Joint Railway by the 1903 act.